Home

 Freedom from harm: Islam mandates that children be protected from all forms of abuse, exploitation, and neglect.
 Society must create environments where children can grow safely, free from harm or mistreatment.
 This responsibility extends to families, communities, and the state to ensure children's rights are upheld and their safety is prioritized.

 Legal safeguards: The state is responsible for implementing laws that protect children's rights.
-This includes legal mechanisms to address violations, such as abuse or the unlawful use of a child's property.
-In particular, Islam emphasizes safeguarding children's property rights until they reach maturity, ensuring that their wealth is preserved for their future use.
+It includes legal mechanisms to address violations, such as abuse or the unlawful use of a child's property.
+In particular, Islam emphasizes safeguarding children's property rights until they reach maturity, ensuring their wealth is preserved for future use.

 Featured fundraisers